Khadija-Tariq-pro/Techflow/README.md

 CSS separated for styling

-JavaScript handles all interactions and behaviors
+JavaScript handles all interactions and behaviors <br>

-Technologies Used
+# Technologies Used

 HTML5